The African School of Regulation (ASR) initiative has been launched by a partnership of leading institutions in energy and climate change

 FSR, EUI partner up with leading institutions in the energy and climate sectors to support the energy transition in Africa

-February 1, 2022 – The initiative to create the African School of Regulation (ASR) has been launched via a scientific knowledge partnership agreement among the European University Institute (EUI), the University of Cape Town (UCT), the Pan African University Institute of Water and Energy Sciences (PAUWES), the Enel Foundation, RMI, and the Energy Nexus Network (TENN).
+In February 2022, the initiative to create the African School of Regulation (ASR) was launched via a scientific knowledge partnership agreement among the European University Institute (EUI), the University of Cape Town (UCT), the Pan African University Institute of Water and Energy Sciences (PAUWES), the Enel Foundation, RMI, and the Energy Nexus Network (TENN).
+Three new partners have joined the initiative at a later stage: The Rockefeller Foundation, The Economic Commission for Africa (ECA) of the UN, and The Global Energy Alliance for People and Planet (GEAPP)

 “The launch of the African School of Regulation is a testament to our collective efforts to support Africa’s drive to achieving SDG7 with particular emphasis on universal access to modern energy services for all,” said Kandeh Yumkella, founder and CEO of TENN.
 “However, the massive investments required will only be possible when the right regulatory and policy frameworks are in place.
 TENN is proud to be one of the collaborating institutions to create the ASR,” he further underscored.